notionparallax/blog/_posts/2015-11-16-hierarchy-networks-generals-and-clouds-of-purpose.md

 [^4]: Stan's chief of staff, <a href="https://twitter.com/fussellchris">Chris Fussell</a> wrote a thesis about it: <a href="http://handle.dtic.mil/100.2/ADA514114">What Makes Fusion Cells Effective?</a> (PDF)

 [^5]: In the case of fusion centres, they will also try to get it to the right person.
-Something that journalists aren't <em>yet</em> able to do; I bet they will soon though!
+Something that journalists aren't _yet_ able to do; I bet they will soon though!